dmore/github-forkrefresh-docker/README.md

 - Needs a list of the public repos you want to keep updated from your original projects.

-- If used locally works with the Github token, not the OS/Keychain currently.
-As is containerised, it needs to access the host and don't want to expose it.
+- This variant if used locally works with the Github token, (not the OS/Keychain currently).
+As is containerised, container needs access to the host and don't want to expose either.

 What does it do: